Understanding the Difference Between Subtitles and Closed Captions

 When the viewer can't hear audio for any reason (muted, bandwidth, etc.), captions and transcripts brings them full access to content.

-5) Better Understanding of Who is Talking When
+5) Better Understanding of Who is Talking and When

 Captions can provide speaker IDs; if multiple people are talking, if a speaker off-screen is discussing (on or to camera) etc.